iSOLveIT/AGMS_website/README.md

 * Create a new directory
 * Open the directory in a terminal, then enter the command `git init .`
-* Enter the command `git clone https://github.com/iSOLveIT/AGMS_website.git`
+* Enter the command `git clone https://github.com/iSOLveIT/AGMS_website.git` in the terminal

 * Install all dependencies in the requirements.txt file by using command `pip install -r requirements.txt`

 ## How to run the app
 #### Using the Flask WSGI_server
-* Inorder to run the app, open the directory in a terminal, then enter the command `python3 run.py`
+* In order to run the app, open the directory in a terminal, then enter the command `python3 run.py`

 #### Using the Gunicorn_server
 * To run the app, open the directory in a terminal, then enter the command `gunicorn -c gunicorn.conf.py run:app`